Updated: Mar 5

 What you practice grows stronger.
 Instead of constantly being pulled by various emotional states that you feel powerless to, you create the space and awareness to decide if, and how, you want to engage with various emotional states.
 Overtime you have greater capacity to deal with the things life throws at you with greater resilience.

 Emotions can feel overwhelming but we're meant to feel the spectrum of emotions throughout life.
+Being present with your emotions can help you reset your relationship with food.
 When you allow your emotions to sit instead of turning to food you'll find that they come with less intensity and less frequency over time.